nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 #### Setting and Managing the Retransmission Timeout Interval

 Clearly, the interval should be greater than or equal to `EstimatedRTT`, or unnecessary retransmissions would be sent.
-Also, the interval should not be too much larger than `EstimatedRTT`, otherwise, when a segment is lost.
+Also, the interval should not be too much larger than `EstimatedRTT`.

 Formula for calculating timeout: